Oral SurgeonTucson, AZ

 To get a certification from the American Board of Oral and Maxillofacial Surgery, an oral surgeon must finish from an accredited dental school and obtain a license from the state where they practice.
 They will also complete four or more years of training in a residency program.
 During their training, they will learn about different aspects of general surgery, medicine and pathology.
 They may provide their services in surgery centers, hospitals, outpatient facilities and dental practice settings.

-Check out what others are saying about our Oral Surgeon services on Yelp: Oral Surgeon Tucson
+Check out what others are saying about our Oral Surgeon services on Google: Oral Surgeon Tucson

 Choosing an oral surgeon